mksunny1/apption/docs/api/action/functions/del.md

 > **del**(`map`): `void`

 Deletes specified properties from different objects.
-If an object or array of objects is `Lazy`, it will be called with the key first to obtain the real values to work with.
+If an object or array of objects is [Lazy](../classes/Lazy.md), it will be called with the key first to obtain the real values to work with.

 ## Parameters